mozilla/data-docs/src/concepts/pipeline/schemas.md

 #### Data Structure Normalization

-Thee decoder is also responsible for transforming the data to accommodate BigQuery limitations in data representation.
-All transformations are defined in [`ingestion-beam` under `com.mozilla.telemtry.transforms.PubsubMessageToTableRow`](https://github.com/mozilla/gcp-ingestion/blob/main/ingestion-beam/src/main/java/com/mozilla/telemetry/transforms/PubsubMessageToTableRow.java).
+The decoder is also responsible for transforming the data to accommodate BigQuery limitations in data representation.
+Most transformations are implemented in [`ingestion-core` under `com.mozilla.telemetry.ingestion.core.transform.PubsubMessageToObjectNode`](https://github.com/mozilla/gcp-ingestion/blob/main/ingestion-core/src/main/java/com/mozilla/telemetry/ingestion/core/transform/PubsubMessageToObjectNode.java);
+`ingestion-beam`'s `PubsubMessageToTableRow` is a thin wrapper that adds Beam metrics and converts the result to a BigQuery `TableRow`.

 The following transformations are currently applied: